 The “Ball Method” was so successful, leprosy patients were discharged from hospitals and facilities across the globe including from Kalaupapa, an isolation facility on the north shore of Molokai, Hawaii where thousands of people suffering from leprosy died in years prior.
 Thanks to Alice Ball, these banished individuals could now return to their families, free from the symptoms of leprosy.

 Death and Discovery Credit Stolen

-Tragically, Ball died on December 31, 1916 at the young age of 24 after complications resulting from inhaling chlorine gas in a lab teaching accident.
+Tragically, Ball died on December 31, 1916, at the young age of 24 after complications resulting from inhaling chlorine gas in a lab teaching accident.
 During her brief lifetime, she did not get to see the full impact of her discovery.
 What’s more, following her death, the president of the College of Hawaii, Dr. Arthur Dean, continued Ball’s research without giving her credit for the discovery.
 Dean even claimed her discovery for himself, calling it the “Dean Method.”
-Unfortunately, it was commonplace for men to take the credit of women’s discoveries and Ball fell victim to this practice (learn about three more women scientists whose discoveries were credited to men).
+Unfortunately, it was commonplace for men to take the credit of women’s discoveries and Ball fell victim to this practice.

 In 1922, six years after her death, Dr. Harry T. Hollmann, the assistant surgeon at Kalihi Hospital who originally encouraged Ball to explore chaulmoogra oil, published a paper giving Ball the proper credit she deserved.
 Even so, Ball remained largely forgotten from scientific history until recently.